 This week on Getty Voices, I invite you to explore some of the ways in which the people of antiquity amused themselves.
 It will often be crass, childish, and (as I’ve already said), hostile and violent.
 But more importantly, a surprising amount of it is still be relatable to the 21st-century man or woman.
 So while we may no longer gather to enjoy a public execution intended to make us laugh (no, really), we can think about how today, especially, we still enjoy humor at someone else’s expense.
 And while we may have become more “civilized” over the past 2,000 years, there’s no denying that we all still like to play the fool from time to time—or even better, to watch others do it.

-Connect with more “The Ancient Funny” content from this week’s Getty Voices:
+Connect with more “The Ancient Funny” content: